Israeli military informs U.N. that all 1.1 million northern Gaza residents should evacuate south within 24 hours

 United Nations — As it continues to conduct relentless airstrikes on the Gaza Strip in the wake of the surprise Hamas attacks, the Israeli military informed the United Nations late Thursday night that the entire population in northern Gaza should evacuate south almost immediately.

-Stephane Dujarric, a U.N. spokesperson, told CBS News that liaison officers with the Israeli military informed the U.N. just before midnight local time Thursday that the entire population north of Wadi Gaza should "relocate to southern Gaza within the next 24 hours."
+Stephane Dujarric, a U.N. spokesperson, told CBS News that liaison officers with the Israel Defense Forces (IDF) informed the U.N. just before midnight local time Thursday that the entire population north of Wadi Gaza should "relocate to southern Gaza within the next 24 hours."

-According to the U.N., there are about 1.1. million people that live in northern Gaza.
+According to the U.N., about 1.1. million people live in northern Gaza.

 The U.N. "considers it impossible for such a movement to take place without devastating humanitarian consequences," Dujarric said, and it "strongly appeals for any such order, if confirmed, to be rescinded avoiding what could transform what is already a tragedy into a calamitous situation."